CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Analysis

 \emph{Liveness.} Consider any transaction $tx$ witnessed by all correct validators at some round $r$.
 According to Lemma~\ref{lemma:liveness}, there is a round $r^*\geq r$ where a correct validator $p$ will successfully propose a valid block $b$.
-If $tx$ has not already been included in a valid block proposed within the rounds $[r, r']$, then, $p$ will include $tx$ at block $b$.
+If $tx$ has not already been included in a valid block proposed before round $r^*$, then, $p$ will include $tx$ at block $b$.

 \end{proof}